The Odyssey (Emily Wilson translation): Reception

 The New York Times Magazine praised the translation's "radically contemporary voice".
-Charlotte Higgins described Wilson's work as a "cultural landmark" that "exposes centuries of masculinist" translations.
+Charlotte Higgins described Wilson's work as a "cultural landmark" that "exposes centuries of masculinist translations".
 Poet and translator Josephine Balmer agreed in New Statesman that previous translations had been "firmly male".
 NPRs Annalisa Quinn describes the translation as progressivist, excising "centuries of verbal ideological buildup", citing previous translators' additions of Christianisation, sexism, and Victorian euphemisms.
 In a review for London Review of Books, Colin Burrow described Wilson as a "moderniser", particularly highlighting her translations of epithets into phrases that provide "running commentary on emotional and social relationships".
 Additionally, he stated the immense challenges posed by retaining the same number of lines as the original.
-But other critics have emphasized the traditional qualities of Wilson's poetic form: "there is absolutely no more traditional music in the history of English literature."

 It was praised as an accessible introduction to the poem, with critics highlighting its plain use of language.
 Balmer calls Wilson a "careful and creative scholar" whose translation rejects the notion that ancient epics can only be translated by established poets.
 Madeline Miller, who partially retells the Odyssey in Circe (2018), praised the translation for retaining "Homer's speed and narrative drive".
 Miller and Quinn highlight Wilson's inclusion of the word slave, which has traditionally been translated as maids or servants.
 Essayist Wyatt Mason reported being "floored" by Wilson's alliterative, musical, "natural" and "subtle" treatment of the poem's first lines.

 Other scholars criticized Wilson's translation as a deviation from the content of the original.
-Richard Whitaker writes: "The two great novelties of Wilson's Odyssey are the way she represents a group of characters that we might term 'underdogs' – notably the Cyclops, and the suitors and their allies – in a sympathetic light, while representing Odysseus as, on balance, reprehensible.
+South African scholar Richard Whitaker wrote that "The two great novelties of Wilson's Odyssey are the way she represents a group of characters that we might term 'underdogs' – notably the Cyclops, and the suitors and their allies – in a sympathetic light, while representing Odysseus as, on balance, reprehensible.
 The big problem, however, with Wilson's heterodox approach to the characters of the Odyssey is that she can sustain it only by distorting and misrepresenting what the Greek text says."
+Whitaker argued that Wilson "makes no effort to overcome her obvious, and personal, but anachronistic, biases."

 Wilson was the first woman to publish a complete translation of the Odyssey into English, although Barbara Leonie Picard produced an English prose retelling for children in 1952.
-In 2019, Wilson said the media's emphasis on this presented her as "unique in a way [she is] not unique"; she highlighted other female scholars of Homer and that women had translated the poem into non-English languages before.
+In 2019, Wilson said the media's emphasis on this presented her as "unique in a way [she is] not unique"; she highlighted other female scholars of Homer and that women had translated the poem into languages other than English before.

+Online commentators objected to the simpler, more modern language Wilson used, deriding her as "woke".
+John Semley at Wired characterized the various controversies as part of a broader online culture war.
+In the face of online harassment, Wilson deleted her X account in 2024.